What to do About Recurring Boils, AKA Hidradenitis Supprativa

 But I don’t think insulin resistance causes HS.
 For me, HS is a severe, almost instantaneous reaction to certain foods, not insulin resistance.
 My approach to a ketogenic diet just happened to eliminate the foods that were causing my HS.

 One great thing about adhering to a carnivore diet is that you can do controlled experiments on yourself to see what symptoms any given food might cause.
 I have carefully added back several different foods for the sake of seeing what I can get away with, and to my surprise, I found that, for me, grains (wheat, corn, rice, etc.) and seed oils are the only triggers for this condition.
 Even a tiny crumb of something made with wheat will set off bleeding, swelling, and itching in my scars.
 I once went to a BBQ place and there was a stray crumb from the breading of fried okra on my plate.
 I didn’t even swallow it!
 I spit it out as soon as I tasted it.
 Or maybe I swallowed some without realizing it.
 Anyway, I didn’t think anything else of it until a few hours later when the itching started.
 Seed oils on my meat at a restaurant will do the same as grains.
 It’s not even worth eating out anymore, I have to be so careful.
 I suspect nightshades and dairy could be a problem for some people, but they don’t seem to cause this particular symptom in me.
+(Update: I was wrong about this.
+These things do cause some mild problems in this respect.)

 Whatever it is that caused my HS in the beginning (I think it was ultimately due to a medical procedure I had when I was 18), I don’t have boils now, as long as I stay away from grains and seed oils.